 As a change agent, you can implement change by letting everyone else do most of the work.
 In fact, the less you do, the more others will own the change.
 If you spend most of your time on your own figuring out how to influence others to change, you’re missing an opportunity to let those who need to change influence themselves.
 Focus your efforts on enabling others to implement change themselves, and you’ll be surprised how much change you can implement without really trying.

 Do these activities still sound challenging to coordinate?
 Good news!
-The Irresistible Change Guide provides exercises that can help you design these activities.
+The Influence Change at Work™ Toolkit provides exercises that can help you design these activities.